LabKey/Dockerfile/README.md

         `make up`

   1. After a few minutes LabKey should be available by opening a browser window and connecting to https://localhost:8443
+  1. enable Chrome to accept self-signed certificates, such as the one generated within `entrypoint.sh`, by enabling this Chrome flag:
+      ```shell
+      chrome://flags/#allow-insecure-localhost
+      ```
   1. Explore

 ## Building a Container